This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Calretinin is a protein that acts as a biomarker for mesothelioma.
 Research shows that it may be useful in confirming a mesothelioma diagnosis and differentiating it from other types of cancers.
 Calretinin may even prove to be a possible target in developing a new therapy for treating mesothelioma.

-What is Calretinin?
+What Is Calretinin?

 Calretinin is a protein that binds calcium and plays a role in calcium signaling pathways in the body.
 The gene known as CALB2 codes for calretinin.

-Calretinin shows up in significant amount in neurons and plays a role in communication between these cells.
+Calretinin shows up in significant amounts in neurons and plays a role in communication between these cells.
 It is expressed in many other areas of the body as well.
 It serves as a biomarker indicating certain diseases.